elbereth/DragonUnPACKer/trunk/DragonUnPACKer/docs/core/readme.txt

  You can test tweaking the values to get more performance.
 But only change the buffer size.
 The 128 bytes rollback is more than enough for all supported formats.

+ NOTE: In v5.4.0 those options are NOT modifiable anymore, the default values
+       of 128 KB for Buffer and 32 bytes for Rollback.

  => Entries formatting?